Frequently asked questions

 ./gradlew

-This will create two .jar files:
+This will create a number of .jar

-• structurizr-client/build/libs/structurizr-client-{version}.jar
+- structurizr-client/build/libs/structurizr-client-{version}.jar

-• structurizr-core/build/libs/structurizr-core-{version}.jar
+- structurizr-core/build/libs/structurizr-core-{version}.jar

 Why is there no way to remove elements/relationships from the model?